tronprotocol/documentation/TRX/Tron-overview.md

 # 6. User address generation
 ## 6.1 Algorithm description
 First generate a key pair and extract the public key (a 64-byte byte array representing its x,y coordinates).
 Hash the public key using sha3-256 function and extract the last 20 bytes of the result.
-For a testnet address, add A0 to the beginning of the byte array.
-For a mainnet address, add 41 to the beginning of the byte array.
+For a testnet address, add `A0` to the beginning of the byte array.
+For a mainnet address, add `41` to the beginning of the byte array.
 Length of the initial address should be 21 bytes.
 Hash the address twice using sha256 function and take the first 4 bytes as verification code.
 Add the verification code to the end of the initial address and get an address in base58check format through base58 encoding.
 An encoded testnet address begins with 27 and is 35 bytes in length.
 An encoded mainnet address begins with T and is 34 bytes in length.
 ```
 Please note that the sha3 protocol we adopt is KECCAK-256.
 ```

-## 6.2 Exemplification
+## 6.2 Example
     Public Key: 040defc55df809cca94abce297d432863bd8c9049fb420b1106cf53bfb4b85e0184802c495337c7a407e2b68ebd2323df2a8198d860df103de6496bd139ed24094
     sha3 = SHA3(Public Key[1, 65)): 673f5c16982796e7bff195245a523b449890854c8fc460ab602df9f31fe4293f
     TestNet: Address = A0||sha3[12,32): A0E11973395042BA3C0B52B4CDF4E15EA77818F275